 Make more & spend less.
 Income and assets are a high credit limit’s friends.
 Lots of existing debt is not.

 Wait if you need to.
-This credit card requires excellent credit for approval, for one thing.
+This credit card requires good credit for approval, for one thing.
 So, if you need some time to get your financial house in order before applying, take it.

 If you get the card but not the credit limit you want, don’t worry too much.
 You can always ask for an increase later on.
 I’d wait at least 6 months, assuming you pay your bills on time.